Asparagus - Asparagus officinalis

 It's often suggested in older guides to add salt to asparagus beds in the autumn.
 This was to control weeds.
 Whilst asparagus will tolerate the salt, adding it will ruin the soil structure and any run off will also kill nearby plants.

-After harvesting the spears and taking them into the kitchen, hold the bottom of each spear between your thumb and forefinger, with the other hand, bend the stalk until it snaps, this should break off any woodiness in the stem.
+After harvesting the spears and taking them into the kitchen, hold the bottom of each spear between your thumb and forefinger.
+With the other hand bend the stalk until it snaps, this should break off any woodiness in the stem.
 To reduce the amount you throw away, you could just trim the stem where it changes colour from white to green.

 Asparagus officinalis 'Ariane' - mid-season variety, with good number of spears and purple tips.